Mehdi Zana

-Mehdi Zana (born 20 December 1940, Silvan) is an author and former Kurdish politician from Turkey.
+Mehdi Zana (born 20 December 1940) is an author and former Kurdish politician from Turkey.
 He is prominent Kurdish political activist a former Mayor of Diyarbakır.
 Following the coup de état in 1980 he was imprisoned for more than ten years.

 Early life and education

-Zana went to the local elementary school and did not finish high school to begin to work as a tailor in Silvan.
-The workshop he worked in was owned by a prominent Kurdist intellectual of the time, Niyazi Tatlıcı.
+Born in Silvan, Turkey Zana went to the local elementary school but did not finish high school.
+He began work as a tailor at a shop owned by a prominent Kurdist intellectual, Niyazi Tatlıcı.
 The tailor workshop has been described as a sort of a "university" by political activists of the time.
 In the Eastern Meetings (Doğu mitingleri) he attempted to organize a Kurdish theater tour through four villages in Diyarbakir but didn't succeed.
 Besides he was also involved in the Revolutionary Cultural Eastern Hearths (DDKO).